ADOPT ONE OF OUR ANIMALS

 Banchee - Thick-Tailed Bush Baby

-We have 3 dassies roaming free at camp, Little Boy, Caline and Baba.
-We have tried to set them free but they just loved being around us so much that they chose to stay here rather than be in the bush!
+We have tried to set her free but she just loved being around us so much that she choses to stay here rather than be in the bush!

 Rabbits & Guinea Pigs